AnswerLens

 Example site: Example Product public site

-This public example uses the consumer-repo starter bundle against the stable fixture so external adopters can inspect the resulting artifacts before wiring their own site.
+This public example runs the starter files against the sample site so external teams can inspect the reports before wiring their own site.

 What to do next

-6. Move into the GitHub Action path when the local run already feels reviewable.
+5. Move into GitHub Actions when the local run already feels reviewable.

 What this connects to